 Besides lobster catching, the town offers a wide variety of summer activities outdoor enthusiasts.
 You can go sailing, take a scenic sunset cruise, or join a boat tour to see lighthouses and puffins!

 The charming coastal town of Blue Hill in DownEast Maine offers endless surprises for travelers.

 As a hub of art, music and food, Blue Hill boasts many shops, restaurants, galleries, beaches, and hiking trails to explore.
 For those looking to grab a bite, you’ll appreciate the comfort food at Sandy’s Cafe.
 This Blue Hill Maine restaurant serves up delicious blueberry stuffed french toast topped with maple butter cream cheese, lemon curd and maple syrup!

 Before you leave, make sure to stop by Blossom Studio & Gallery.
 It is a wonderful place to shop for glass beaded jewerly and cat-themed artwork!

 This rounds up some of the most beautiful Maine coastal towns in between Portland and Bar Harbor.
-Next time when you road trip to Maine, consider go off the beaten path and discover these under-the-radar seaside towns.
+Next time you take a road trip to Maine, consider going off the beaten path and discover these under-the-radar seaside towns.
 You will see a much different aspect of the Maine coast!